 The cornerstone of the Ski Area CSPs are a reduction in total guest capacity.
 All New Mexico ski areas are required to operate at 25% of their daily operational uphill lift capacity.
 This simply means that the daily guest capacity will be limited to 25% of the lifts operating daily and may also vary depending on how much of the mountain’s ski trails are open.
 The 25% established by the CSP’s is the maximum allowed, however Ski Santa Fe may operate at a lower capacity based on uphill operational lift capacity, available ski terrain, adverse weather conditions and other factors.
 The daily capacity will be posted on our website and at the ski area.

 The daily capacity will be calculated using the following established lift capacities:

 |Lift 2: Sierra (Double)||1133||283|

 |Lift 7: Millennium (Triple)||1500||375|

 Based on historical visitation we expect that most weekends and all holidays will sell out.
 We ask that non-skiers or non-snowboarders please stay home.
-Our indoor dining and lodge space will be limited and only available for guests with a current daily lift ticket or active OnePass.
+No indoor dining or warming areas will be available at this time.

 All publicly accessible indoor spaces including the Rental Shop, Skier Services, Restrooms, Sports Shop, Indoor Ticketing and Totemoff’s warming area will be limited to the 25% occupancy limit allowed under the current Public Health Order.